LKNSI/hostel/README.md

              cert: fs.readFileSync('/secrets/...'),
              ca: fs.readFileSync('/secrets/...'),
           },
+          /* WARNING: Use process.env.NOMAD_TOKEN instead for the secretID, this is left here for only versions <=1.0.2 */
           secretID: "s.70697a7a61", // Secret ID.
 No, this is not an actual key.
+          /**/
           ignoreSecretTLSWarning: false, // Prevent Client from sending SecretID if HTTP is accidently selected.
 Set to true to ignore.
           ignoreTLSWarning: false // Ignore HTTPS Unauthorized warning by setting to true.
         },